Ethylene9160/Modified_Place/README.md

         T = independent_cols;
     end

-    % Verify that T is full rank (non-singular) if rank(T) < size(A,1)
+    % Verify that T is full rank (mostly it is full rank) if rank(T) < size(A,1)
         error('Transformation matrix T is singular.
 The system may not be controllable.');
     end